bigchaindb/bigchaindb/docs/server/source/server-reference/configuration.md

 The next subsections explain each field of the `log` configuration.

-### log.file
+### log.file & log.error_file
-The full path to the file where logs should be written to.
+The full paths to the files where logs and error logs should be written to.

 **Example**: